metacall/core/docs/README.md

 - To be as cross-platform as possible.

-- To avoid to modify run-times directly or use the code inside **METACALL** in order to avoid maintaining them, or propagating security flaws or licenses into **METACALL**.
+- To avoid to modify run-times directly or use the code inside **MetaCall** in order to avoid maintaining them, or propagating security flaws or licenses into **MetaCall**.

-- To provide support for any embeddable programming language and to provide support for **METACALL** to be used form any programming language.
+- To provide support for any embeddable programming language and to provide support for **MetaCall** to be used form any programming language.

-- All external code used into **METACALL** must be introduced by inversion of control in the plugin system, so that the core must not remain aware from what software is using.
+- All external code used into **MetaCall** must be introduced by inversion of control in the plugin system, so that the core must not remain aware from what software is using.

-- All code developed in **METACALL** must be implemented in standalone libraries that can work by itself in an isolated way (aka modules).
+- All code developed in **MetaCall** must be implemented in standalone libraries that can work by themselves in an isolated way (aka modules).

 #### 5.1.2 Modules

-- [`adt`](/source/adt) provides a base for Abstract Data Types and algorithms used in **METACALL**.
+- [`adt`](/source/adt) provides a base for Abstract Data Types and algorithms used in **MetaCall**.
 Implementation must be done in an efficient and generic way.
 Some of the data structures implemented are vector, set, hash, comparable or trie.

 - [`detour`](/source/detour) provides an interface to hook into functions.
 Detours are used by the [fork model](#57-fork-model) to intercept fork calls.

 - [`detours`](/source/detours) implement the [`detour`](/source/detour) interface by using a plugin architecture.
 The current list of available detour plugins is the following one.
   - [`funchook_detour`](/source/detours/funchook_detour) implemented by means of FuncHook library.

-- [`distributable`](/source/distributable) defines the compilation of **METACALL** that generates an unique library with all core libraries bundled into it.
-As the **METACALL** architecture is divided by modules, in order to distribute **METACALL** is needed to build all of them into a single library.
+- [`distributable`](/source/distributable) defines the compilation of **MetaCall** that generates an unique library with all core libraries bundled into it.
+As the **MetaCall** architecture is divided by modules, in order to distribute **MetaCall** is needed to build all of them into a single library.
 This module implements this compilation by means of CMake.

 - [`dynlink`](/source/dynlink) implements a cross-platform method to dynamically load libraries.
-It is used to dynamically load plugins into **METACALL**.
+It is used to dynamically load plugins into **MetaCall**.

-- [`environment`](/source/environment) implements an standard way to deal with environment variables. **METACALL** uses environment variables to define custom paths for plugins and scripts.
+- [`environment`](/source/environment) implements an standard way to deal with environment variables. **MetaCall** uses environment variables to define custom paths for plugins and scripts.

 - [`examples`](/source/examples) ...